seb951/VeloMtl/README.md

 ## Overview
-* This is an interactive Shiny dashboard using biking stastitics in Montreal, Canada
+* This is an interactive Shiny dashboard using biking statistics in Montreal, Canada.

 ## Installation
-install_github(seb95/VeloMtl)
+devtools::install_github(seb95/VeloMtl)

 ## Basic Usage
 ``` r